asaadsaad/CS569-Homework-04/README.md

 ### Application Specifications
 * The root AppComponent contains the application state: `{winCount: number, lossCount: number, tieCount: number, computerChoice: string}` to track number of wins/losses/ties, and the computer choice.
 Also history state: `[{human: string, computer: string, result: string}]`.
 * Declare the game choices (Rock, Paper, Scissors) as `enum`.
 * Optimize the change detection logic when applicable.
+Can we apply `onPush` strategy to all of the components?

 <p align="center">
   <img src="./layout.png" />